enjofaes/enjofaes/README.md

 - 👋 Hi, I’m @enjofaes
 - 👀 I’m interested in Finance, Financial Risk Management
-- 🌱 I’m currently learning R & Python (main specialty is R)
+- 🌱 I’m well versed in SAS, R & Python (main specialty was R, now is SAS after 2 years, Python knowledge is intermediate)
-- 💞️ I’m looking to collaborate on R/python or both
 - 📫 How to reach me https://www.linkedin.com/in/enjo-faes/

 <!---